juehv/OpenDiabetesVault/README.md

 Source Code for provided plugins are here: https://github.com/lucasbuschlinger/BachelorPraktikum

+If Netbeans does not find the correct class to launch try de.opendiabetesvaultgui.launcher.Launch.java

 Known for working most of the time:
 * Carelink importer in importer tab
 * "Medical Plot" in Slicer tab when set up correctly